gabesargeant/blog/gabrielsargeant/content/posts/referenceProject/index.md

 A reasonably complex reference project I like is a web-mapping app that integrates with a database full of [Australian Census Data Pack data](https://datapacks.censusdata.abs.gov.au/datapacks/).

-Based on a users selection from a basemap the program provides them with a table of data and a thematic web map.
+A user makes a selection from a basemap and the program provides them with a table of data and a thematic web map.
 It's a simple CRUD application that actually has more use than something like a note taking app.

+I like this problem because there's actually a lot to it.
+Frontends, API's and databases and it's big enough that the focus can be on any of those parts.

 An overview of this looks like: